What Are Growth Factors? Benefits, Science & How to Use

-In short, growth factors in skincare are a protein that helps repair and renew skin by boosting cell regeneration and collagen production.
+In short, growth factors in skincare are proteins that help repair and renew the skin by boosting cell regeneration and collagen production.
 Our body naturally produces growth factors.
-In the context of skincare, GFs are essential for wound healing and tissue repair.
-So if you injure your skin, GFs will be your skin's best friends.
+They are large proteins that float between cells, delivering crucial messages related to growth, healing, and survival.
+So when you injure your skin, GFs will come to the rescue to heal your wound.

-The founder of Allies of Skin Nicolas Travis (a brand I’m obsessed with), also a biochemist and pharmaceutical scientist summarizes it even better: “[GFs] facilitate skin rejuvenation by acting like personal trainers and stimulating the skin’s natural repair process.
-By supplementing your skincare routine with growth factors, you induce skin to stimulate collagen production and reduce inflammation without needing to sustain an injury or wound to do so.” – Sounds dreamy, no?
+Nicolas Travis, the founder of Allies of Skin (a brand I’m obsessed with!), and also a biochemist and pharmaceutical scientist, summarizes it perfectly: “[GFs] facilitate skin rejuvenation by acting like personal trainers and stimulating the skin’s natural repair process.
+By supplementing your skincare routine with growth factors, you induce skin to stimulate collagen production and reduce inflammation without needing to sustain an injury or wound to do so.” —Sounds dreamy, no?

-Intrigued by the ‘s’ in factors?
+Intrigued by the ‘s’ in “factors”?
 Me too.
-There are a multitude of growth factors’ families.
-Each contains specific types of GFs that, as I understand it, have a specific purpose.
-I am not a scientist so I am not going to dive deeper in this complex topic, however according to my readings and the benefits most highlighted by brands using GFs (cell rejuvenation, collagen production), a few GFs families seem to be commonly used in skincare:
+There are multiple families of growth factors, each containing specific types of GFs that, as I understand it, serve a particular purpose.
+I’m not a scientist, so I won’t dive too deep into this complex topic.
+However, according to my readings and the benefits most highlighted by brands using GFs (cell rejuvenation, collagen production), a few GFs families seem to be commonly used in skincare:

 - Epidermal Growth Factor (EGFs): Stimulates cell growth and renewal, for a healthier skin surface.